calebdinsmore/data-anonymizer/README.md

 This tool accepts three things:

 - A key file
-    - If one is not supplied, the tool generates one and saves it to `anonymizer.key`
+    - If one is not supplied, the tool generates one and saves it to `anonymizer.key` or uses it if it is present in the current working directory
 - A config file (YAML)
     - You can generate one for your data using `--generate-config`
 - A data set to anonymize (only accepts CSV at the moment)